QUICK ANSWER

 Escrow dispute rules are so testable that they deserve their own section inside any FREC guide.

-If a broker is holding trust funds and receives conflicting demands from the buyer and seller, F.A.C.
-Rule 61J2-10.032 requires the broker to notify FREC in writing within 15 business days of the last party's demand.
+If a broker is holding trust funds and receives conflicting demands from the parties, F.A.C.
+61J2-10.032 requires the broker to notify FREC in writing within 15 business days of the last party's demand.

 Then the broker must start one of the settlement procedures within 30 business days after the last demand.